laurelschwulst/elventy-laurel/e/flight-simulator-entertainment.md

 hyperlink: flightsimulator.soft.works/entertainment
 ---

-Inspired by <a href="/medium/world/flight-simulator">Flight Simulator</a>, this is an in-flight entertainment system, designed for iPad or large touch device.
+Inspired by <a href="/medium/world/flight-simulator">Flight Simulator</a>, this is a specifically-curated in-flight entertainment system, designed for iPad or large touch device.

 <a href="https://flightsimulator.soft.works/entertainment" target="_blank">Visit project</a> ↗